mindyng/analytics-readings/README.md

 On top of the usual business stakeholder, you also have your friendly Data Scientist who needs that dataset to create their predictive models :) Kaggle is where the Data Scientist people hang out.
 And here is [Kaggle's business datasets](https://www.kaggle.com/tags/business) to get an idea of what sort of columns they would like to see in the data models they would receive from AE's.

-Now that you know the general AE's role/responsibilities, here are the skills needed in order to hit OKR's and business goals.
+Now that you know the general AE's role/responsibilities, here are the skills needed in order to hit OKR's and business goals along with some supplemental readings.
 Let's go!

 ## Table of Contents: